devviniuchita/fechamento_de_caixa/FULLSTACK-INTEGRATION.md

 - **Fechamentos Table**: Live data from database
 - **Auto-refresh**: Updates after operations
 - **Status Indicators**: Visual feedback for data state
+- **Errors of Cash (Erros de Caixa)**: Inconsistencies card is clickable and opens a dedicated screen with filters, summary (over/short), and CSV export.
+This screen will be fed by a projection sourced from domain events (DDD roadmap).

 ### ✅ User Experience